Newtown, New South Wales: Burland Hall

 One Newtown landmark that has undergone many changes during the 20th century is the site of the former Burland Community Hall, on King St. In the early 20th century the site was occupied by the original Hub Theatre.
 From the mid-20th century it was occupied by an Art Deco-style cinema operated by the Hoyts cinema chain.
 In the mid-1960s the cinema was converted into a community hall and it was renamed Burland Community Hall in 1965.
 For years it was the venue for community events such as dances, concerts, film screenings, meetings, parties, wedding receptions and a community market.
 In 1986 its upper floor was taken over for the Newtown branch of the City of Sydney Library network, following the decision by Marrickville Council to close its Newtown library branch due to budgetary constraints.
 In 1995 the library moved to new premises in the former Salvation Army Citadel in nearby Brown Street, and Burland Hall was redeveloped into offices and retail premises.

 Hub Theatre

 One of the most notable local landmarks is the Hub Theatre opposite Newtown Station, next to the old Newtown Town Hall.
 The original Hub stood at, before moving to its present location, on the site of an earlier vaudeville theatre.
 It was converted to a cinema in the 1930.
 From the early 1970s, with the relaxation of Australia's censorship laws, it was used to screen pornographic films and stage live "adult" sex shows, including the long running "Little French Maid".
 The Hub closed as a "porno" venue in the early 1990s and has been mostly vacant ever since; the owners of the Dendy chain tried to secure the venue for its Newtown cinema but were unsuccessful.
-Recently, the Hub has been home to live comedy shows and other such performances, seeing a rejuvenation of the building.
+The Hub has been home to live comedy shows and other such performances, seeing a rejuvenation of the building.